The Abrams Falls Trail Offers Many Things to Visitors

 The top of the falls is 35 feet wide, the pool it deposits the water into is about the same; however, it is quite a bit longer at 100 feet.
 The force caused by the falls sprays water more than 50 feet into the rhododendron and hemlock on the opposite side of the trail.
 The sheer force of the water is evident with the appearance of smooth pebbles and logs that have been pounded.
 The cliff itself is made of sandstone, and more of it is located on top of the falls; a large amount of it can be found throughout the area.

 The name of the creek and the trail, Abrams, were named for Cherokee Chief Abram whose name was previously Oskuah.
 His village was located just downstream from the waterfall--located at the mouth of Abrams Creek on the Little Tennessee River.
 This location now sits below the waters of Chilhowee Lake--created from the man-made Chilhowee Dam which was completed in 1957.
 It forms part of the boundary between The Great Smoky Mountains National Park and the Cherokee National Forest.
 The Chilhowee village was a prehistoric and Native American site located in Blount County.
-Sadly, it was destroyed by late-eighteenth century frontiersmen, but the name Chilhowee still resonates as a symbol for area developments and natural wonders: the Chilhowee Dam and its reservoir, geologic formations, churches, schools, parks, and also a neighborhood in nearby Knoxville.
+Sadly, it was destroyed by late-eighteenth century frontiersmen.
+However, the name Chilhowee still resonates as a symbol for area developments and natural wonders.
+This includes the Chilhowee Dam and its reservoir, geologic formations, churches, schools, parks, and also a neighborhood in nearby Knoxville.

 Rainbow trout weren’t the only living things introduced into the park; in 1988, park biologists began to release some 133 river otters successfully into the Park.
-The Cherokee tribe actually named Cades Cove “Tsiyahi”, which is their word for “place of the otter”--so it was clear that otters were once widespread in the creek.
+The Cherokee tribe actually named Cades Cove “Tsiyahi”.
+This is their word for “place of the otter”--so it was clear that otters were once widespread in the creek.
 If you are lucky, you will be able to spot a frolicking otter--or otters--on your hike.

 Another flower that blooms in the spring that is no stranger to the Smoky Mountains is the mountain laurel flower.
 This can be found all through the trail and next to the creek.
-Mountain laurel is considered one of the most beautiful of native American shrubs and is an extremely colorful asset to any landscape.
+Mountain laurel is considered one of the most beautiful of native American shrubs.
+It's an extremely colorful asset to any landscape.
 Their appearance is much better when grown in sunlight, but they are also very lovely in a partial shade.
 It is no wonder that the Smoky Mountains provide the perfect location for such a flower.

 Dangers and Precautions